JacobGrisham/JacobGrisham/README.md

 # 👋 Hi there
 I'm a Full-Stack Software Engineer in San Francisco.
 This is my personal GitHub account.
 My professional GitHub account is [JacobGrishamPowerSchool](https://github.com/JacobGrishamPowerSchool).

 I primarily use this page to group my repos together, organize them within their group, and provide context for the group as a whole.
+I decided to manage the list of features and bugs for these projects in GitHub Issues for public visibility.

 # 🏆 Project Showcase
 High-quality, production-grade full-stack and front-end web applications polished with: